RascalTwo/express-handler-tracker/README.md

   port: 1234 // Port to start frontend server on, EHT server will not automatically start without,
   diffExcludedProperties: ['array', 'of', 'regular', 'expression', 'strings', 'of', 'root', 'properties', 'to', 'ignore'], /* defaults to [ '^__r2', '^client$', '^_readableState$', '^next$', '^req$', '^res$', '^socket$', '^host$', '^sessionStore$'] */
-  attachAsyncProxiesToLatestRequest: true // If proxy instrumented objects should attach to the latest request if their proper request could not be located
+  attachAsyncProxiesToLatestRequest: true, // If proxy instrumented objects should attach to the latest request if their proper request could not be located
+  ignoreRequests: {
+    regexes: ['array', 'of', 'regular', 'expressions', 'that', 'will', 'ignore', 'matching', 'requests']
+    // The string they will attempt to be matched against is the label of the request: method + ' ' + url,
+    callbacks: [(request, response) => request.get('X-Header-Name') === 'condition to ignore request'] }
 }
 ```